wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - GPU - best ones supported are, TitanX and 1080.
 Need research the AMD side.
 Hybrid will work vanilla.
 - Games - Limited to, Direct-X 11 and Vulkan 1.1.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/?.
 - Apps - Limited to .net 4.6.1 level Windows API.
 This requires researching with AI for, compatible versions or Alternates.

-## Notation
-As it turns out Server 2012, can install .net 4.8, does not have defender, does not have airplane mods.
-Given that .net 4.8 apps will work, this covers newer tools.
-The limit of .net able to be installed has not been fully investigated.
-There are issuse with graphics on Server 2012, and until this is solved, both projects are on hold.